straz/artificialtrust/_articles/difference.md

 **Q.** Why does [this dictionary]({{ site.url }}/definitions) define two words at a time instead of one?

-**A.** Because people are naturally much better at perception of contrasts.
-A contrast conveys meaning more effectively than reading definitions.
+**A.** Because contrasts convey meaning more effectively.
+People are naturally much better at perceiving a contrast than reading a definition.

 In this project, we use differences and contrast to help explain ideas.
 It's easier to learn an idea if it's contrasted with another